urbit/docs/docs/arvo/network.md

 %success
 ```

-- Put `even` and `odd` on two separate ships and pass the
+- Put `even` and `odd` on two separate urbits and pass the
   messages over the network.
+Post a link to a working solution
+  in :talk to receive a cookie.